-The other baby who is younger of the two is patiently waiting for her turn.
+The other baby who is the younger of the two is patiently waiting for her turn.

 As I pen my thoughts both the babies have left the nest, every morning I keep looking for them from the balcony in the tree and on the ground.

-Its been a week since the babies have left the nest and to my surprise today I see the couple again near the pot.
+It has been a week since the babies left the nest and to my surprise today I see the couple again near the pot.

-I salute their parenthood and the relentless efforts that they put in to take care for and raise their babies even though they have to struggle for their basic survival.
+I salute their parenthood and the relentless efforts that they put in to take care of and raise their babies even though they have to struggle for their basic survival.

 It's the Circle of Life, And it moves us all

-I am now eager;y waiting for the next set of baby Doves to enter the world….my beautiful and simple world!
+I am now eagerly waiting for the next set of baby Doves to enter the world, my beautiful and simple world!